Swap out wasteful disposables for durable, reusable kitchen products that are budget-friendly, zero waste and much nicer to use.

 SWAP – Cheap Sponges for:

 Reusable kitchen sponge – Also known as an Unsponge, these can be tossed in the wash when dirty.
-Made with printed cotton, terry cloth and a filler that won’t mildew.
+Made with printed cotton flannel, terry cloth and a filler that won’t mildew.
+Has a polyester mesh layer on one side for scrubbing.

 Nylon pot scrubbers – Made out of nylon netting and woven into a cute flower shape, these scrubbers won’t scratch and can be safely washed in the laundry or dishwasher.